Fifty Shades (film series): Fifty Shades of Grey (2015)

 When Anastasia "Ana" Steele, a literature student, goes to interview the wealthy Christian Grey, as a favor to her roommate Kate Kavanagh, she encounters a handsome, brilliant and intimidating man.
 The innocent and naive Ana, startled to realize she wants him, despite his enigmatic reserve and advice, finds herself desperate to get close to him.
 Not able to resist Ana's beauty and independent spirit, Grey admits he wants her too, but on his own terms.
 Ana hesitates as she discovers the singular tastes of Grey; despite the embellishments of success – his multinational businesses, his vast wealth, his loving family – Grey is consumed by the need to control everything.
 As they get close, Steele starts to discover Grey's secrets and explores her own BDSM desires.

 Fifty Shades Darker (2017)

 Following the events of the first film, Anastasia Steele and Christian Grey resume their relationship under Ana's terms.
 However, their relationship is tested when Christian's past threatens the couple.

 Fifty Shades Freed (2018)

-Believing they've left behind the shadowy figures from the past, billionaire Christian Grey and his new wife, Anastasia, fully embrace their inextricable connection and shared life of luxury.
+Believing they have left behind the shadowy figures from the past, billionaire Christian Grey and his new wife, Anastasia, fully embrace their inextricable connection and shared life of luxury.
 Just as the Greys begin to step into their new roles, sinister events come to light and jeopardize their happy ending before it even begins.